 - Theft related losses suffered during or after the fire

 - Spontaneous combustion

 - Losses suffered because of pollution and/or contamination

 Documents required for claim registration in fire insurance

 In case of a claim, you should submit the following documents for registering your claim with the insurance company –

 - Copy of the policy bond which should also include the schedule of benefits as well as any clauses which have been attached therein

-- The fire insurance claim form which should be completely filled and signed
+- The fire insurance claim form should be completely filled out and signed

 - Newspaper cutting where the instance of the fire has been reported (If available)

 - Previous claim records, if any